-We get there early so Lee can give us a track walk and so we can get a feel for the speed of the run.
+We get there early so Lee can give us a track walk and so we can get a sense of the speeds involved.
 Today there’s also an inter-service championship between various members from the RAF, Army and Navy.
-Pre-race these furious warriors bellow and butt each other, then have at their bobsleighs like howling orcs.
-After watching three or four teams disappear down the ice, an emotionless Austrian voice comes over the tanoy: “Track is closed, ve have a crash.”
+Pre-race these furious warriors bellow and butt each other, then have at their two-man bobsleighs like howling orcs.
+After watching three or four teams disappear down the ice, an emotionless Austrian voice comes over the tannoy: “Track is closed, we have a crash.”

 This is my first time seeing bobsleigh live and it scares the shit out of me.
 Scott tells me that on certain tracks that can literally happen, so strong are the downward G-forces exerted on some of the bends.
 Here that’s unlikely (we’re still advised to go to the toilet before racing) but we’ll get up to 75mph and around the signature Kriesel turn, a 270 degree loop that holds the bobsleigh high on a 3m wall of ice, we’ll pull four Gs.